panteLx/actual-tracker-insert-api/readme.md

 - User Attribution: All transactions are tagged with the user's email for accountability.
 - Rate Limiting: Limits the number of requests and transactions per minute to prevent abuse.
 - Admin Panel: A panel to view logs and system settings.
+- Date Formatting: Formats the date and time of the transactions and logs to the configured locale and timezone.

 ## Security